AlexLipp/crustal-comp/README.md

 The script `invert_coeffs_grad.py` is a `python` script which calculates the weathering and provenance coefficients for a given set of major-element compositions, incorporating a cation exchange correction.
 This was written in `python` v3.6.9.

+The script `SGP_query.sql` is the `SQL` command used to query the Sedimentary Geochemistry and Paleoenvironments project database.

 ## Data

 ### Main data files